Veterans Rebuilding Life | In Memoriam

 Denise completed a Master’s degree in social work, and received additional credentialing as a substance abuse specialist.

 As a retired member of the uniformed services, Denise had a natural affinity veterans, and was honored to join the social work division at the Dept. of Veterans Affairs.
-During the course of her career at the VA, Denise provided a wealth of clinical and support services to generations of vets placed in her care.

 In the Post-9/11 era, Denise assisted with the complex reintegration issues facing young vets.
 She was instrumental in the development of services, the development of community based services, and the integration of holistic services for veterans.